-The Chief Academic Officer (CA) is the Chair of the Dean's Council and is responsible for the overall administration of academic programs within the University, including the appointment, supervision, and guidance of the faculty.
+The Chief Academic Officer (CAO) is the Chair of the Dean's Council and is responsible for the overall administration of academic programs within the University, including the appointment, supervision, and guidance of the faculty.
 The Chief Academic Officer, with the Dean's Council, is responsible for setting academic policy, developing and revising curriculum, settling academic disputes, and ensuring rigorous academic assessment and review.
-The CAO also teaches in the Master's program.
+The CAO may also teach in the Master's program.